 Coronavirus: Your support in action

 The Coronavirus has impacted almost every corner of the world.
-People in the UK and Ireland are suffering.
 We cannot see and touch and feel the love of those close to us.
 Many are going through financial difficulty.
 But everyone is supporting each other and mobilizing to help in whatever way they can.

-The people that Papua Partners work with in West Papua are particularly at risk from this virus.
+The people that Papua Partners work with in West Papua are particularly at risk from this virus and its impacts.
 Many have no access to a hospital or clinic and have no access to clean water to wash their hands.
 Many live in crowded conditions or are in temporary refugee settlements after fleeing from conflict where the virus can cause devastation.

-Rode Wanimbo (far left) who is the head of The women’s department of the GIDI Church (Evangelical Church of Indonesia) have been visiting and providing food packages to vulnerable elderly people.
+Rode Wanimbo (far left) who is the head of The women’s department of the GIDI Church (Evangelical Church of Indonesia) and her team have been visiting and providing food packages to vulnerable elderly people.
 They have also been distributing masks and soap to women selling vegetables in the market.

 We know lots of people in the UK and Ireland are suffering and we know not everyone can donate at this time.
 But if you can, we really need your help.